IqraZainab23/08_Quiz/README.md

 npx 08_quiz_project

 ```
-Follow the prompt to perform Quiz with style!
+Follow the prompt to perform the Quiz with style!

 ## Dependencies
 `Inquirer`: Provides the interactive prompt interface.